 OBJECTIVE

-The aim of this paper is to use composite fertility lattice plots, which combine information from different visualization techniques of the Lexis surface, namely level plots and contour plots, to explore changes in age-specific fertility rates and derived cumulative cohort fertility rates across countries and geographic regions.
+The aim of this paper is to use composite fertility lattice plots, which combine information from different visualization techniques of the Lexis surface, namely level plots and contour plots, to explore changes in age-specific fertility rates and derived pseudo cumulative cohort fertility rates across countries and geographic regions.

 METHODS

-Through key examples we introduce a new refinement of the Lexis surface, combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate cumulative cohort fertility milestones.
+Through key examples we introduce a new refinement of the Lexis surface, combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate pseudo cumulative cohort fertility milestones.
 We have also developed a web-based app to allow researchers to produce their own fertility Lexis surfaces.

 RESULTS

 Results show that once countries have fallen below a replacement fertility level they tend to not return to it.
 Exceptions are Norway and the USA, which saw rising fertility rates for cohorts born after 1950s and late 1960s, respectively.
-The age-specific fertility trends, as well as broader political and socioeconomic conditions are very different in these countries, suggesting different paths by which replacement fertility rates can be achieved.
+The age-specific fertility trends, as well as broader political and socioeconomic conditions are very different in these countries, suggesting different paths by which replacement fertility rates might be achieved.

 CONTRIBUTION

-Complex data visualizations show, in an intuitive way, how age-specific fertility rates are related to cumulative cohort fertility rates.
+Complex data visualizations show, in an intuitive way, how age-specific fertility rates are related to pseudo cumulative cohort fertility rates.
 Combining this information enables us to explore differences between countries and can make an important contribution to comparative fertility research.

 Introduction